NALSAR University of Law: Academics

-Academic programmes

 Undergraduate degree

 NALSAR offers a five-year integrated B.A LL.B.(Hons.) program and Integrated Program of Management (BBA+MBA).
 Admission to the undergraduate program is on the basis of the Common Law Admission Test (CLAT) which is taken by upwards of 100,000 students every year.
 With only about 160 seats offered at NALSAR, the program is considered highly selective.
 NALSAR follows a credit-based elective system, with certain mandatory courses, which require students to earn 200 credits over a period of five years to earn the degree.

 Postgraduate degrees

 NALSAR offers a one-year postgraduate LL.M. program.
 About 80 seats are offered through the Common Law Admission Test (CLAT).
 About ten areas of specialisation are offered, and the program requirements include a dissertation.
 Additionally, two-year (four semesters) self-financed master's degree in Business Laws and Administration (MBLA)is also offered by the university apart from a one-year Master of Philosophy (M.Phil.) which is open to candidate with an LL.M. degree, and a Doctor of Philosophy (Ph.D.).
 As a first among the Indian National Law Universities, starting academic year 2013–14, NALSAR now also offers a two-year M.B.A. program.

 Similarly, CASL has introduced innovative courses in Aviation, Space, Telecommunications, GIS and Remote Sensing.
 Its objective is to cater to the unprecedented growth and commercialisation of the Aviation, Space and Telecom sectors.
 CASL's initiative aims to institutionalise an academy-industry partnership in these sectors- a first of its kind, not just in India but perhaps in the entire Asia-Pacific Region.
 It offers the following two degrees: Master's Degree in Aviation Law and Air Transport Management (MALATM) and a master's degree in Space and Telecommunication Laws (MSTL).

 NALSAR Pro offers PG Diploma courses in Patents Law, Cyber Laws, Media Laws and International Humanitarian Laws using web technology and direct contact programs at various centers in India.
 CASL offers PG Diploma in Aviation Law and Air Transport Management (PGDALATM); PG Diploma in GIS & Remote Sensing Laws (PGDGRL).